Tip

 \onlinemap{filename}{map_url}{pdf_path}{caption}{label}{draft}

-• filename is the name of the low-resolution PDF map in the maps folder of the chapter.
+filenameis the name of the low-resolution PDF map in themapsfolder of the chapter.- Just the name, no need to add the

-• Just the name, no need to add the .pdf extension or the path.
+- Just the name, no need to add the

-• pdf_path is the path in CERNBox of the high-resolution PDF version of the map.
+map_urlis the URL of interactive map in the ArcGIS Portal.pdf_pathis the path in CERNBox of the high-resolution PDF version of the map.- The PDFs should be uploaded on CERNBox.

-• The uploaded PDFs will be served via this domain: (https://fcc-eisa-media.web.cern.ch/).
-However, no need to add the domain in pdf_path. pdf_path should be just the path to the PDF file, starting from the root.
+- The uploaded PDFs will be served via this domain: (https://fcc-eisa-media.web.cern.ch/).
+However, no need to add the domain in

 If you don’t have a map ready when you write the text, you can just add the draft argument, like this: